fsharp/fslang-design/RFCs/FS-1006-struct-tuples.md

 TBD: We must decide if this will also apply to struct tuples.

+### Interaction with implicit flexibility on use of function-typed values

+F# has a special rule that adds subtype-flexibility when a function value is used, e.g.

+    let f (x: IComparable) = ...

+can be called using any value that supports IComparable, because each use of ``f`` is implicitly replaced by a coercing expression:

+    (fun (x: #IComparable) -> f (x :> IComparable))

+This also applies to tupled arguments, e.g.

+    let f (x1: IComparable, x2: IComparable) = ...

+becomes

+    (fun (x1: #IComparable, x2: #IComparable) -> f (x1 :> IComparable, x2 :> IComparable))

+TBD: We must decide if this will also apply to functions taking struct tuples, and whether this would be consistently applied to members taking struct tuples too.

 ### Compiled form

 Struct tuples would compile to a family of types ``System.StructTuple<...>`` in the same way that existing tuples compile to types ``System.Tuple<...>``.